KamilGrocholski/margo_harvester/README.md

 1. Clone repo

-2. Create and setup .env file based on .env.example
+2. Create and setup .env file based on .env.example, and setup crontab

 3. Build and load docker